sonburn/symbol-organizer/README.md

 # Changelog

+## 12.0

+Improved the Remove Unused Symbols function, it should now be very accurate as it uses the native isSafeToDelete function of MSSymbolMaster.
+Improved the process for which symbols and the layer list are moved around, no longer removing and re-adding (to avoid another Sketch 45 fiasco) and instead simply moving.
+Merged the distinct files for Config and Run into a single file.
+Updated plugin identifier while also preserving user’s previous settings.
+Made many other housekeeping optimizations.

 ## 11.5

 Updated default title font to SF UI Text, and will also now respect user modifications to Symbol Group Title style.